 For a true seafood experience, head out on a tour with a local Vietnamese fisherman and enjoy freshly caught seafood on board the boat.

 Should you prefer to stray away from seafood, Hoi An is also well known for its Cau Lau noodle dish.
 Only found in Central Vietnam, Cau Lau is a rice noodle dish with thick noodles topped with bean sprouts, croutons, greens and roast pork.

 A fantastic way to see Vietnam is by riding around on a scooter.
-Combine this with your love of food on a Saigon after dark Vespa food tour.
+Combine this with your love of food on a Ho Chi Minh City after dark Vespa food tour.
 This experience will allow you to try food you would likely not find on your own in the tucked away corners of the city.

-Be sure to add Vietnamese pancakes to your list of must try foods in Saigon.
+Be sure to add Vietnamese pancakes to your list of must-try foods in Ho Chi Minh City.
 Made either with fresh herbs and prawn or vegetables, some of the best renditions of this dish can be found at the Banh Xeo Vietnamese Pancake restaurant.

-While in Saigon, you should also give the pho another try and settle the debate over where it's made best for yourself.
-You'll find the pho in Saigon to be much sweeter and spicier than in other regions.
+While in Ho Chi Minh City, you should also give the pho another try and settle the debate over where it's made best for yourself.
+You'll find the pho in Ho Chi Minh City to be much sweeter and spicier than in other regions.

 Bon Ha Market in Hue

-Many travelers place the dish bun bo Hue at the top of their list of foods to try in Hue, and for good reason.
-This pork and beef bone soup is a local delicacy that originated in the area and consists of chili, shrimp paste and long noodles.
-True bun bo Hue will also contain congealed pork blood cubes, which despite the sounds of the name add incredible flavor.
+Many travellers place the dish bun bo Hue at the top of their list of foods to try in Hue, and for good reason.
+This pork and beef bone soup is a local delicacy that originated in the area and consists of chilli, shrimp paste and long noodles.
+True bun bo Hue will also contain congealed pork blood cubes, which despite the sounds of the name add incredible flavour.

 No matter the dish you try, Bon Ha Market is a cultural and foodie experience not to be missed.